 Overview: Since 1986, I have been continuously funded by NIH as Principal Investigator on research focused largely on two broad “themes.”
 One emphasizes translational studies drawing on preclinical findings to examine acute effects of nicotine (and cigarette smoking) that may explain the persistence of tobacco dependence in humans, and the second is aimed at improving clinical treatments for smoking cessation.
 Several of these NIH-funded projects address both themes, as basic research findings are then often followed by evaluation of their implications for clinical treatment.
 These include the first programmatic lab-based research in humans, to our knowledge, on: 1) nicotine and energy balance, to partly determine why smoking lowers body weight, which may help maintain smoking in those with weight concerns; 2) chronic tolerance to nicotine (tolerance being a classic hallmark of abused drugs) and examination of associations of tolerance with dependence; 3) discriminative stimulus effects of nicotine, believed related to nicotine reinforcement; and 4) sex differences in reinforcing and rewarding effects of nicotine vs. non-nicotine stimuli of smoking.
 The initial key to all these projects was our development of a novel nasal spray method to administer measured doses of nicotine per se in rapid fashion, to mimic the speed of intake via cigarette smoking, but in isolation from all the other constituents in tobacco smoke.
 The first two decades of this effort resulted in my being listed among the most cited authors in tobacco and nicotine research (Byrne & Chapman, 2005, Tobacco Control, 14, 155-160), as well as the most productive faculty in clinical psychology (Stewart et al., 2007, Journal of Clinical Psychology, 63, 1209-1215).
-Today, another decade later, I am author or co-author of over 250 publications, most as first author, with a citation index (h) of 66 and over 13,000 total citations through 2017.
+Today, over a decade later, I am author or co-author of over 250 publications, most as first author, with a citation index (h) of 67 and nearly 14,000 total citations through early 2018.
 More recent projects continue these themes, as one (translational) evaluates nicotine’s reinforcement enhancing effects in humans, and a second (clinical) involves developing and validating an efficient and innovative procedure for initial screening of novel medications for evidence of smoking cessation efficacy.
 A third project extends testing of nicotine discrimination (#3 above) to cigarette smoking, for the first time.
 In addition to this research productivity over the past 30 years, I have also contributed to the missions of the medical school and the Psychology department at the Univ of Pittsburgh by teaching and mentoring graduate students and medical students.
 These projects are summarized in chronological order below.

 1. Nicotine and Energy Balance: This early project provided the first full characterization of nicotine acute influences on energy expenditure (“metabolic rate”) under various conditions (e.g. during rest or light activity, following food intake or other drug use).
 Notable was showing its enhancement during light physical activity, suggesting nicotine’s influence on energy expenditure in the natural environment, while smokers are “busy” with routine tasks, is greater than that observed while under standard resting laboratory conditions.
 Yet, our findings also suggested that this influence was insufficient to explain the difference in body weight due to smoking.
 We also assessed acute effects of nicotine on caloric intake, the other side of the energy balance equation, finding (contrary to common assumptions) that nicotine (and smoking) does not reduce eating behavior after a period of fasting but does enhance the satiating influence of recent food intake.
 This action would maintain satiety, or subjective “fullness,” longer after a meal (when smokers often enjoy smoking) and reduce between-meal snacking.
 The result could thereby lower caloric intake and help explain smokers’ lower body weight.
 We subsequently took this line of research in a clinical direction, with a goal of improving smoking cessation treatment.
 Dieting concurrent with trying to quit was shown ineffective by others, so we developed and tested an adjunct cognitive-behavioral therapy (CBT) tailored to reduce weight gain concerns, rather than weight gain itself, in women trying to quit.
 As hypothesized, this tailored CBT improved quit rates beyond that due to standard CBT, but a behavioral weight control adjunct (dieting) did not, consistent with other clinical and preclinical findings.
 We then tested this tailored CBT combined with bupropion (Zyban), finding greater quit rates at 6-month follow-up for this CBT vs. standard CBT among those receiving bupropion.